 Eye Doctors and Ophthalmologists on Long Island, NY

-The eye doctors at Winthrop-University Hospital’s Division of Ophthalmology on Long Island, NY provide cutting-edge laser and surgical techniques to offer patients state-of-the-art visual services and the best eye care possible.
+The eye doctors at NYU Winthrop Hospital’s Division of Ophthalmology on Long Island, NY provide cutting-edge laser and surgical techniques to offer patients state-of-the-art visual services and the best eye care possible.
 A world-class leader and pioneer in safe and effective cold laser trabeculoplasty for glaucoma, the Division continues to reach new frontiers in minimally invasive laser procedures.

 Specialty Ophthalmology Services on Long Island